JacobInwald/pendulum/README.md

 ## Introduction
 A foray into genetic algorithms.
 I wrote a quick pendulum balancing game, and then wrote a neural network that tried to get highscores in it.
-This was trained with a genetic algorithm
+This was trained with a genetic algorithm.
-Running this is more of a demo of
+Running this is more of a demo of this training technique than a game.

 ## Installation
 1. Install all the requirements from the requirements.txt